Analog & Mixed Signal

 Your Career Opportunities

-With a MS Electrical Engineering with emphasis in Analog and Mixed Signal, you can be working on any of the following and more:
+With a MS Electrical Engineering with a specialization in Analog and Mixed Signal, you can be working on any of the following and more:

 - Amplifier design: Operation amplifiers, differential amplifiers, operational transconductance amplifiers